 - You are not an employee of Private Media or an Award judge

-Women's Agenda will celebrate Australia's best emerging and established female leaders at the NAB Women's Agenda Leadership Awards luncheon on the 6th of March 2014.
-The Awards also recognise and celebrate the men and women who help women achieve.
+Women's Agenda will celebrate Australia's best emerging and established leaders at the NAB Women's Agenda Leadership Awards luncheon on the 26th of February 2015.

 This is your opportunity to applaud the Award winners, hear from an inspiring keynote speaker and network with judges, finalists and the Women's Agenda community.
-You can do all of this while enjoying a two-course meal overlooking the foreshore of Sydney Harbour, with views of the iconic Harbour Bridge.
-You can immerse yourself among like-minded men and women at an event that also marks International Women's Day.
+You can do all of this while enjoying a two-course meal at a stunning location, while also celebrating the careers of women in the lead up to International Women's Day.

 A message from our partner

 At NAB we believe every woman deserves a life full of choices so she can strive to be the best she can possibly be.

 Whether she’s focused on her career, taking time out for herself, starting a family, choosing to be a full-time carer, moving towards retirement or juggling any combination of these, her life plan should be underpinned by a healthy relationship with money.